apache/james-project/src/adr/0041-james-servers-offering.md

 ## Decision

-We should deliver a subset of mail server directly addressing users needs, and brand them according to their use cases and not due to their technical details.
+We should deliver a subset of mail servers directly addressing user needs and brand them according to their use cases, not their technical details.

-In order to get a clearer offer we should first reduce the server cardinality.
+In order to arrive at a clearer offering we should first reduce the server cardinality.
 This can be achieved via:

  - **Spring server** deprecation and removal
  - Merging Guice servers with their LDAP variations (see [ADR 36 about guice module choosing](0036-against-use-of-conditional-statements-in-guice-modules.md))